The Moon Sheds

 The moon never clings.

-A few weeks ago, during a massage—me on the table, the receiver this time—the therapist pressed above the bony flesh of my right hip and said she heard whispers from my past.
-They were the ghosts of my four‑year‑old self who have never truly left my side, imaginary friends who kept me company as I first experienced my body as its own.
+Some weeks ago, during a massage—me on the table—the therapist pressed above the bony flesh of my right hip and said she heard whispers from my past.
+There they were, ghosts of my four‑year‑old self, imaginary friends who kept me company as I first experienced my body as its own.

-They were the first friends I ever lost—the first who held on for a little while and then left; the ones who never fully arrived.
+They were the first friends I lost—those who held on for a little while and then left, who never fully arrived.

-Child‑me knew how to survive the sting—speaking to her ghosts, tracing their shadows along the hollow wall—until night kissed them farewell when sunlight splattered across the paint‑chipped windowsill.
+Child‑me knew how to survive the sting—speaking to her ghosts, tracing their shadows along the hollow wall—until night kissed them farewell as sunlight splattered across the paint‑chipped windowsill.

 She is full of breath.